Continuing Education Activity

 Acetylsalicylic Acid (Aspirin)

-Asprin is metabolized into salicylic acid (SA) and used at doses of less than or equal to 325 mg per day to reduce the risk of cardiovascular events; whereas, it is used at higher doses (500 to 1000 mg as a single dose, and 3000 to 4000 mg per day) to reduce pain, fever, and inflammation.
+Asprin is metabolized into salicylic acid (SA) and used at doses of less than or equal to 325 mg per day to reduce the risk of cardiovascular events; whereas it is used at higher doses (500 to 1000 mg as a single dose and 3000 to 4000 mg per day) to reduce pain, fever, and inflammation.

-Intravenous administration of aspirin for inpatient management of a headache is considered safe, effective, useful, and in migraine headaches, it is considered superior to sumatriptan with minor possible side effects.
+Intravenous administration of aspirin for inpatient management of a headache is considered safe, effective, and useful, and in migraine headaches, it is considered superior to sumatriptan with minor possible side effects.

 Acetylsalicylic acid is contraindicated in children under the age of 12 because of the risk of Reye syndrome, except in Kawasaki disease, when used with intravenous immunoglobulin.

 Aspirin is used as an antiplatelet drug at lower doses (75 to 325 mg) to reduce cardiovascular events in high-risk patients.

 It has anti-inflammatory properties so that it can be used in an exercise-induced inflammatory response, chronic pain, or even in inflammation-induced cancers.
 Other studies showed an association between the use of aspirin with a preventive and therapeutic role in the following cancers:

 - Breast cancer